Skip to content

 Oh, to be able to step back in time to witness the grand arrivals and departures played out here.

-The most memorable that many of us have seen was the arrival of Marie Antoinette, as portrayed in so many movies about that era in Versailles.
+The most memorable was the arrival of Marie Antoinette, as portrayed in so many movies about that era in Versailles.

 As she alights from her carriage, she walks across the Cour de Marbre, or Marble Courtyard, where what seems like the entire French Court is waiting to greet her.